saleweaver/sp-api-docs/docs/testing.rst

 Testing / Sandbox
 =================

-For testing, you can use the sandbox endpoints by setting `AWS_ENV` to production as an environment variable.
+For testing, you can use the sandbox endpoints by setting `AWS_ENV="SANDBOX"`

 ..  code-block:: bash